Skip to main content

 • “The story starts off so basic, 'family in trouble, go save them from cult' pretty simple, only that is just the surface, diving into the main character, lessons for fatherhood, lore, background story, twists, turns and surprises like omg this story was immensely good!”

-• “The story reminds me a little of Silent Hill with the whole alternate world for the character, but the plot just didn't have enough conflict; personally, I didn't find it very compelling or suspenseful.”
+• “The story reminds me a little of Silent Hill with the whole alternate world for the character, and yet the plot just didn't have enough of a conflict; personally, I didn't find it very compelling or suspenseful.”

 • gameplay